 When women tried rugby, cricket and cycling there was particularly strong opposition.
 Women who played sport, especially sports already strongly associated with men, were seen as masculinising themselves and upsetting the balance between the sexes.

-Access to swimming pools and playing grounds was a constant problem.
+Access to swimming pools and playing fields was a constant problem.
 When women shared facilities with men, it was almost always on a less-than-equal basis.

 Early 20th century: sporting activity increases